Actions & Inputs

 Transition

-When the Checkbox is checked, the ‘check’ icon fades up in the centre of the Checkbox, and the backgroundColor
+When the checkbox is checked, the ‘check’ icon fades up in the centre of the checkbox and backgroundColor and borderColor transition simultaneously.

 Clickable area

-The Checkbox feedback element indicates the minimum clickable area for the Checkbox input (also known as hit area, or touch target area).
-The size of the clickable area changes according to the size of the Checkbox.
-The associated Label is also clickable next to the Checkbox.
+The checkbox feedback element indicates the minimum clickable area for the checkbox input (also known as hit area or touch target area).
+The size of the clickable area changes according to the size of the checkbox.
+The associated label is also clickable.

-Both the Checkbox input and Label are interactive, and a user can hover over either, but only the Checkbox input itself is focusable by using an input method such as a keyboard or voice.
+The checkbox input and label are both interactive, and a user can hover over either, but only the checkbox input is focussable (e.g. via keyboard or voice).

 Validation